openMF/ph-ee-connector-channel/guide_gsma_stub.md

 Copy the packages `api`, `configuration` and `model` from `spring-server-generated` project and paste it inside the `channel-connector` under the package `org.mifos.connector.gsmastub`.
 Also copy the `RFC3339DateFormat.java` file from `spring-server-generated` project and paste it in `channel-connector` under the package `org.mifos.connector.gsmastub`.

-Make sure all the imports are resolved in all the files in newely pasted packages `api`, `configuration` and `model`.
+Make sure all the imports are resolved in all the files in newly pasted packages `api`, `configuration` and `model`.

 ### Step 6 - Update ChannelConnectorApplication.java